Are you looking for an amazing one week Curacao itinerary? Then I got you covered!

 Day 2: Mambo Beach Blvd – Willemstad

 A couple of footsteps away from the Punda district is the Instagram-famous Pietermaai district.
-This is commonly referred to as the SoHo of Curacao, filled with great restaurants, fancy ocean clubs, and offering great nightlife.
+This is commonly referred to as the SoHo of Curacao.
+It has great restaurants, fancy ocean clubs, and an amazing nightlife.

-During the evenings, the Pietermaai district turns into a vibrant center of activity.
-For that reason, I suggest having dinner at Mosa Cana restaurant in the Pietermaai district before checking out one of the many vibrant bars in the area.
+During the evenings, the Pietermaai district is the place to be.
+For that reason, I suggest having dinner at Mosa Cana restaurant in the Pietermaai district before checking out one of the many hip bars in the area.

 Dinner at Mosa Cana in Willemstad